 Eco-Culture-Trade Ltd. sells the vegetables produced by Eco-Culture Holding.
 The products are sold under registered trademarks “Eco-Culture”.

 Our products are available on the shelves of major chain supermarkets and hypermarkets in Moscow and Moscow Oblast, St. Petersburg, Stavropol Krai, Yekaterinburg and other Russian regions.
 We have been effectively cooperating with leading food retailer X5 Retail Group, as well as with other major retail chains, such as Magnit, Dixy, Lenta, Okay, Verny, Magnolia, Azbuka Vkusa, Globus, BILLA, SemyA, Avoska and Kirovsky.
 We also have strong cooperation with McDonald’s Corporation.

 ECO-Culture Group is actively growing its production capacity.
-Jointly with Rosselkhozbank, we are implementing a large-scale investment program for creation of modern high-tech greenhouse complexes in Russia.
+We are implementing a large-scale investment program for creation of modern high-tech greenhouse complexes in Russia.
 This has continued to ensure year-round supply of high-quality and fresh vegetables to the population.
 Such projects not only facilitate import substitution of key types of agricultural products, but also helps in efficiently addressing the challenges of socio-economic development of regions, by providing employment to the population, ensuring infrastructure development, and boosting tax revenues.